 #3 – Deliveroo raised $275 mn in round 5 funding

-Food delivery service Deliveroo raised $275 mn in round 5 funding.
-This London based Company is active in 12 countries in Europe, Asia, and the Middle East.
-This financing was led by experienced restaurant investor Bridgepoint along with existing investor Greenoaks Capital.
-The funds were procured for geographic expansion in new and existing markets as well as further investments in projects such as RooBox, which would give restaurants an access to off-site kitchen space that will cater for the takeaway demand that cannot be supplied by their own restaurant kitchens.
+Food delivery service Deliveroo raised $275 million in round 5 funding.
+This London-based company is active in 12 countries in Europe, Asia, and the Middle East.
+This financing was led by experienced restaurant investor Bridgepoint and existing investor Greenoaks Capital.
+They procured the funds for geographic expansion in new and existing markets and further investments in projects such as RooBox, which would give restaurants access to off-site kitchen space that will cater to the takeaway demand that their restaurant kitchens cannot supply.

-Incontext Solutions successfully got $15.2 mn through Beringea.
-Beringea is PE firm that is focused on providing growth capital.
-Incontext Solutions is a global leader in virtual reality (VR) solutions for retailers and manufacturers.
-This capital would be utilized to accelerate sales, marketing efforts and expand its geographic footprint.
-It will also focus on improving VR product portfolio, and also include further development of solutions for head-mounted devices
+InContext Solutions successfully acquired $15.2 million through Beringea.
+Beringea is a private equity firm focused on providing growth capital.
+InContext Solutions is a global leader in Virtual Reality (VR) solutions for retailers and manufacturers.
+One would utilize this capital to accelerate sales and marketing efforts and expand its geographic footprint.
+It also focuses on improving the virtual reality product portfolio and also includes further development of solutions for head-mounted devices.

 Minority Interests and Growth Capital

-If the investors go for control rights then the investors would have these rights accompanied by the power to intervene when things go wrong or force an exit if the same doesn’t occur in the agreed investment window say for example 3 years from the initial investment.
-This scenario may cause friction especially if the founder is successful and has developed business at an early stage.
+If the investors go for control rights, then the investors would have these rights accompanied by the power to intervene when things go wrong or force an exit if the same does not occur in the agreed investment window.
+For example, three years from the initial investment.
+This scenario may cause friction, especially if the founder is successful and has developed the business early.

-When an investor goes for growth capital then it is important that clarity is maintained on such matters.
-Clarity should be maintained on what would be the steps to be taken if there is a friction among investor and founders or when founder ceases to be involved in business on an active basis.
-The key area of debate would be transferring shares that are founder’s equity and ongoing shareholder protection and board rights of founder when he decides to go in passive mode.
+When an investor goes for growth capital, one must maintain clarity.
+One should maintain clarity on the steps to be taken if there is friction between investors and founders or when the founder ceases to be involved in the business on an active basis.
+The key area of the debate would be transferring shares that are the founder’s equity and ongoing shareholder protection and board rights of the founder when he decides to go into passive mode.